lightfulhelps/ray/docs/migration-v1-to-v2.md

-# Migration guide from Ray 1.0 to Ray 2.0
+# Migration guide from Ray v1 to Ray v2
 ### New version of ray!

 Review the changes to Ray's components here.

 We've upgraded `Bootstrap` version from 4 to 5

+Follow this doc to migrate bootstrap https://getbootstrap.com/docs/5.1/migration/

 ## Gradients